dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 .. note::

-    If you using a machine that does not have Git installed you will need to manually download and install the extension and bundle.
+    If you are using a machine that does not have Git installed you will need to manually download and install the extension and bundle.

     doctrine-fixtures extension: `Download <https://github.com/doctrine/data-fixtures>`_